-- the managers were asked to involve the workers in the planning process? - the workers were brought to the maze room for the last 5 minutes of briefing and training? - the managers were given more time for their preparation? - the managers were given a map of the maze? - the managers were warned that the maze pattern might change? - there were twice as many managers? - there were only two managers? - there were twice as many workers? - there were only two workers? - the maze pattern were not changed? - the managers were permitted to coach the workers during their turn on the maze? - Correlation What experience during this activity reminds you of similar experiences in your workplace?
+- the workers did not have the brainstorming activity to keep them occupied while waiting for the managers to brief them?

+- the managers were asked to involve the workers in the planning process?

+- the workers were brought to the maze room for the last 5 minutes of briefing and training?

+- the managers were given more time for their preparation?

+- the managers were given a map of the maze?

+- the managers were warned that the maze pattern might change?

+- there were twice as many managers?

+- there were only two managers?

+- there were twice as many workers?

+- there were only two workers?

+- the maze pattern were not changed?

+■ the managers were permitted to coach the workers during their turn on the maze?

+■ What experience during this activity reminds you of similar experiences in your workplace?